-I can think of no other author who has created fictional characters the equal of vivid Victorians such as (in no particular order): The Artful Dodger, Smike, Joe Gargery, Fagin, Scrooge, Wilkins Micawber, Sam Weller, Daniel Quilp, Mr Dick, Bill Sykes, Magwitch, Frederick Dorrit, Mr Merdle, Mrs Gamp, and, of course, all the title characters.
-And that’s just from memory, if I had a list in front of me, the list would run to dozens, if not hundreds of names.
+I can think of no other author who has created such vivid fictional characters.
+In no particular order: The Artful Dodger, Smike, Joe Gargery, Fagin, Scrooge.
+Wilkins Micawber, Sam Weller, Daniel Quilp, Mr Dick, Bill Sykes.
+Magwitch, Frederick Dorrit, Mr Merdle, Mrs Gamp, and, of course, all the title characters.
+And that’s just from memory.
+If I had a crib-sheet in front of me, the list would run to dozens, if not hundreds.

-I was halfway through a post about Racism in Football (hopefully following not too far behind…) when I spotted a reminder that today (February 7th) is the 200th anniversary of Dickens’ birth.
-How could I possibly let that pass me by?
-I have been enchanted by the worlds Dickens created ever since I first watched those atmospheric black and white Sunday teatime adaptations in the 1960s.
-Although I’ve nothing against full colour broadcasting, there is something about monochrome that sprinkled even more magic dust over his characters and storylines.
+I was halfway through a post about Racism in Football when I spotted a reminder that today (February 7th) is the 200th anniversary of Dickens’ birth.
+How could I possibly let that pass?
+The world of Dickens has enchanted me ever since I first watched those atmospheric BBC black and white Sunday teatime adaptations in the 1960s.
+Although I’ve nothing against full-colour broadcasting, there is something about black & white telly that sprinkles even more magic dust over his characters and storylines.

 An old brick house, so dingy as to be all but black, standing by itself within a gateway.
-Before it, a square court-yard where a shrub or two and a patch of grass were as rank (which is saying much) as the iron railings enclosing them were rusty; behind it, a jumble of roots.
+Before it, a square courtyard where a shrub or two and a patch of grass were as rank (which is saying much) as the iron railings enclosing them were rusty; behind it, a jumble of roots.
 It was a double house, with long, narrow, heavily-framed windows.
 Many years ago, it had had it in its mind to slide down sideways; it had been propped up, however, and was leaning on some half-dozen gigantic crutches: which gymnasium for the neighbouring cats, weather-stained, smoke-blackened, and overgrown with weeds, appeared in these latter days to be no very sure reliance.

 ‘Nothing changed,’ said the traveller, stopping to look round.
 ‘Dark and miserable as ever.
 A light in my mother’s window, which seems never to have been extinguished since I came home twice a year from school, and dragged my box over this pavement.
 Well, well, well!’